catenate/sharedo/share-do.md

 	share-do: if test -x ${target}.do; then
 	share-do:     if share-chkdep $target; then

-Import the environment set for this target.
+Call [[share-setenv]] in the current shell process, to import the environment set for this target.

 	share-do:         . share-setenv $target